kenan-rhoton/heartborne/Coop/Crawl.markdown

 -   Cunning costs increased by 1.
 Trap levels decreased by 1.

 ## Sample turn

+### Version 2

+#### Chronology

+1. Wizard chooses which distribution of 7 cards he will prepare (among Essence, Reach and Effect) WAVE 1
+2. Fighter starts the clock and draws the first enemy, he communicates its stats (Health, Damage, Weaknesses, Strengths, Speed, Reach)
+3. Rogue draws the first location card.
+He also communicates the different Treasures found in the room.
+He starts searching for the first treasure.
+At any point he may decide to attempt to disarm a trap.
+4. Wizard draws a card from each of his piles and keeps two of them.
+He will communicate his possible spells as he finds them.
+5. Cleric draws three Boon cards and must choose to keep only one.
+6. Fighter places the enemy on its starting square and may move each character up to one square in any direction.
+WAVE 2
+7. Fighter draws the second enemy, he communicates its stats (Health, Damage, Weaknesses, Strengths, Speed, Reach)
+8. Wizard draws a card from each of his piles and keeps two of them.
+He will communicate his possible spells as he finds them.
+9. Cleric draws three Boon cards and must choose to keep only one.

 ### Playing all four, drawing Skeletons! in River of lava with Unstable terrain.